 Here are two quick questions to help figure out if you might have something:

 1. When are the stamps from?
 Before about 1930?
 Proceed to question 2.
 After 1930?
 Hit the sack, you’re going to work tomorrow.

-2. Did the album belong to someone who spent their childhood soaking stamps off the mail and stashing them in an album in random order, but who then stopped collecting for the rest of their life, occasionally mentioning their old album and how it was probably “worth a fortune now” (the typical story for most inherited grandparents’ albums)?
+2. Did the album belong to someone who spent their childhood soaking stamps off the mail and stashing them in an album in random order, but who then stopped collecting for the rest of their life, occasionally mentioning their old album and how it was probably “worth a fortune now” – the typical story for most inherited grandparents’ albums?
 Go to bed, it will be rubbish.
+(Yes, I know, they’re really old, and in a moment I’ll explain why that doesn’t count).
 Did it belong to someone who went to the post office and bought nice fresh stamps when they were released, and kept collecting until the day they died, and laid out their stamps carefully in an album with detailed notes?
 Oh hello.
 NOW you might have something.

 Statistically, the sweet money is in mint (unused), very old, high-face-value stamps.
 (Face value is the value on the front, or face, of the stamp.
 “1c” or “1d” stamps are not high face value.
 Pounds or dollars are a start.)
 There are exceptions to every rule, and a very small number of used, modern, or low-face-value stamps will be valuable.
 But they are needles in the haystack.
 Probably not your haystack.